Phoenix Construction Accident Attorney

 Ungrounded wires can cause electrocutions, as can negligent subcontractor work and inadequate safety training.
 Electrocutions are the fourth leading cause of construction site injuries and can lead to burns, cardiac arrest, and nerve damage.

 If you or a loved one recently experienced an injury on a construction site as an employee or a passerby, you may have grounds for a personal injury claim.
-Contact the attorneys at Begam Marks & Traulsen, P.A., to arrange a free case evaluation.
+The construction injury attorneys at Begam Marks & Traulsen, P.A. are here to help you recover fair compensation.
+Contact us today to arrange a free case evaluation with a Phoenix construction accident lawyer.